IPVanish Review: Quick Expert Summary

 - No-logs policy.
 IPVanish doesn’t log personal information like your IP address, the files that you download, and the websites that you visit.

 - Kill switch.
 This feature automatically disconnects you from the internet if your VPN connection drops.
-The kill switch is available on Android, macOS, and Windows, but not on iOS.
+The kill switch is available on Android, iOS, macOS, and Windows.

 I like that IPVanish includes perfect forward secrecy with OpenVPN and IPSec.
 Perfect forward secrecy is an excellent security feature that changes the encryption keys that encrypt and decrypt your traffic after each online session, preventing a hacker from accessing your data on any previous or future encryption keys.

-IPVanish has IPv6 leak protection for all of its apps, but it only offers DNS leak protection on Windows and there’s no WebRTC leak protection — you have to manually disable WebRTC on your device.
-Many of IPVanish’s competitors like ExpressVPN and TunnelBear have built-in leak protection for IPv6, DNS, and WebRTC.
+IPVanish has IPv6 leak protection for all of its apps, but it only offers DNS leak protection on Windows, and there’s no WebRTC leak protection — you have to manually disable WebRTC on your device.
+Many of IPVanish’s competitors like ExpressVPN and Private Internet Access have built-in leak protection for IPv6, DNS, and WebRTC.

-Also, I wish IPVanish offered split-tunneling on more apps, like Private Internet Access, which also includes split-tunneling on Windows, Linux, and macOS.
+However, I wish IPVanish offered split-tunneling on more apps, like Private Internet Access, which also includes split-tunneling on Linux and macOS.

 Overall, IPVanish’s split-tunneling feature is easy to use, free of bugs, and works well for excluding apps from the VPN tunnel on Android and FireOS.
 But I hope to see IPVanish add the tool to more platforms.

-Scramble does a good job of hiding your VPN traffic from your internet service provider (ISP), but make note that Scramble slows down your speeds due to the extra layers of encryption — my connection speeds were 41% slower with Scramble than with a normal OpenVPN connection so I don’t recommend it for streaming or torrenting.
+Scramble does a good job of hiding your VPN traffic from your internet service provider (ISP), but make note that it slows down your speeds due to the extra layers of encryption — my connection speeds were 41% slower with Scramble than with a normal OpenVPN connection, so I don’t recommend it for streaming or torrenting.

 Overall, Scramble obfuscates your traffic, but it doesn’t work in restrictive countries and it significantly slows down your speeds.

-IPVanish includes a free subscription to VIPRE antivirus with the purchase of the yearly VPN plan.
+IPVanish includes a free subscription to VIPRE antivirus with the purchase of the 1-year or 2-year VPN plan.
 However, the bundled subscription only comes with apps for PCs and Macs.
 The VIPRE subscription includes the Advanced Security and Privacy Shield apps.

 The Advanced Security app has the following features: